 Majolica is a process requiring multiple firings and great skill with the paintbrush.
-Their exquisitely detailed mugs depicting local animals, birds and insects will be treasured by anyone lucky enough to receive them, as will their pairs of bee-motif candleholders (made to fit the hand-dipped Niwot Honey Farm beeswax tapers).
-And we still have a few of Thea’s whimsical dessert bowls.
+Their exquisitely detailed mugs depicting local animals, birds and insects, and tradition-inspired abstract designs will be treasured by anyone lucky enough to receive them!

-The pieces we will feature this year include some great gift items – magnetic knife-racks, cutting boards, business card holders (pictured above), hair barrettes, and feather-light earrings.
+The pieces we will feature this year include some great gift items – magnetic knife-racks, business card holders (pictured above), and bookmarks.

 Zink Metal Art is the collaborative effort of Charlotte and Ben Zink, who have made their whimsical and flowing designs of metal for home and garden for the past 15 years in Berthoud, CO.